wenhangao21/Concept2Code-papers-in-30-minutes/README.md

 # Concept2Code: Papers in 30 Minutes

-Simplify AI concepts and papers through high-entropy extraction and code that directly aligns with each concept.
+Simplify AI concepts and papers, with code blocks accompanying each concept as you read.

 ## Table of Contents